Eccenux/iitc-plugin-mobile-fox/README.md

 Note I also have a different plugin which is focused on making FF mobile desktop view a bit more readable [enlarge-tools](https://github.com/Eccenux/iitc-plugin-enlarge-tools).

 See also: [my other IITC plugins](https://github.com/search?q=user%3AEccenux+iitc-plugin&type=Repositories).
-You might want to install my
+You might want to install my draw-tools fork which is better suited for touch screens.

 InstalacjaPL
 ------------